 PIF potential impact fraction

 RR relative risk

+SB sedentary behaviors

+Executive summary

 Introduction

 Noncommunicable diseases (NCDs) are currently responsible for about two-thirds of deaths in the Kingdom of Saudi Arabia (KSA) (1) and represent a growing threat to the healthcare system and society.
-Trends in NCDs are being driven in part by population growth and aging, factors which are largely outside the control of the health sector, but are also being driven by epidemiological change, including increased exposure to risk factors such as unhealthy diet, tobacco use, and insufficient physical activity.
+Trends in NCDs are being driven in part by population growth and aging, factors which are largely outside the control of the health sector, but are also being driven by epidemiological change, including increased exposure to risk factors such as unhealthy diet, tobacco use, sedentary behaviors, and insufficient physical activity.
 The latter is estimated to be responsible for nearly 5% of deaths in KSA (2).
 Just over half of adults are not achieving the recommended level of daily physical activity (3), and economic development will probably lead to worsening physical activity levels in future years unless policy action is taken (4).

 The related concepts of “economic burden of disease” and “cost of inaction” have been around for many years (5).
 The principal aim of these types of studies is to quantify the cost of not taking action to address a particular disease, injury, or risk factor.
 These analyses often make counterfactual arguments, e.g., if disease X had been eliminated, there would have been Y economic benefits (usually valued in local or international currency).
 When expressed in monetary terms, their estimates provide a sense for the economic benefits of acting on the health problem in question.
 As such, they are useful for agenda-setting, policy formulation and analysis, and advocacy purposes.
-In light of the great reforms Saudi Arabia is undertaking including Vision 2030’s Quality of Life Program, which aims to have 40% of the population meet physical activity needs by 2030, estimating the current losses due to physical inactivity will help in priority setting towards achieving these ambitious goals.
+Considering the great reforms Saudi Arabia is undertaking including Vision 2030’s Quality of Life Program, which aims to have 40% of the adult population meet physical activity needs by 2030, estimating the current losses due to physical inactivity will help in priority setting towards achieving these ambitious goals.

 In this paper, we present a framework for estimating the excess health loss in KSA that can be linked to insufficient physical activity.
 We look at three different future health scenarios based on alternative projections of physical activity levels in the population and estimate the number of deaths and disability-adjusted life-years (DALYs) that could be avoided from improved physical activity.
 We then translated these health gains into economic returns using standard benefit-cost analysis methods.
-The chapter concludes with some reflections on the policy implications of these estimates for the Government and other stakeholders in KSA.
+The article concludes with some reflections on the policy implications of these estimates for the Government and other stakeholders in KSA.

 Methods